zhuang-li/torchSS/README.md

 ```
 This `upzip` the file `glove.6B.zip` and get text embedding file `glove.6B.200d.txt`.
 Then convert the `glove.6B.200d.txt` to torch format embedding file `glove.6B.200d.th` and text vocabulary file `glove.6B.vocab`.
 For the data set, we use [PIT corpus](http://www.cis.upenn.edu/ xwe/ semeval2015pit) for pre-training and fine-tuning.
 It is already pushed on the github.
-**Note** Pre-training is supposed to use a larger corpus.
-However, here we just present our code so we simplify the setting and use a small corpus instead.
-If require a standard experiment, please collect a larger dataset and pre-process it to fit the input requirements of this model.
+**Note:** Pre-training is supposed to use a larger corpus.
+However, here we just want present our code so we simplify the settings and use a small corpus instead.
+If a standard experiment is required, please collect a larger dataset and pre-process it to fit the input requirements of this model.

 ### About the experiment

 This experiment involves two phases, unsupervised pre-training and supervised fine-tuning.

 We use seq2seq model[[1]](https://arxiv.org/pdf/1409.3215v3.pdf) to do pre-training.
 The encoder encodes a sentence without out-of-vocabulary(OOV) tokens and decoder decodes the sentence itself.
 The architecture is as the following figure:
 ![seq2seq](https://github.com/deathlee/torchSS/blob/master/figs/seq2seqLSTM.png)

-Then we perserve the model of encoder.
+Then we perserve the model of the encoder.
 During fine-tuning, we use a Siamese LSTM[[2]](http://www.mit.edu/~jonasm/info/MuellerThyagarajan_AAAI16.pdf) to predict semantic similarity between sentences.
 To learn this model, instead of randomly initializing model parameters , we adopt the parameters of the encoder perserved from pre-training.
 And we learn the model towards our objective.
 The architecture is as the following figure:

 ![siamese](https://github.com/deathlee/torchSS/blob/master/figs/SiameseLSTM.png)